near/nearcore/docs/practices/when_to_use_private_repository.md

 <blockquote style="background: rgba(255, 200, 0, 0.1); border: 5px solid rgba(255, 200, 0, 0.4);">

-The intended audience of the information presented here is developers working on the implementation of NEAR.
+The intended audience of the information presented here is developers working on the implementation of the NEAR protocol.

 Are you a security researcher?
 Please report security vulnerabilities to [security@near.org](mailto:security@near.org).